The FMCSA and DOT require drug and alcohol training for supervisors and employees for all covered companies.

 Stay In Compliance with the FMCSA

 Our FMCSA Supervisor Reasonable Suspicion Training is designed to meet DOT and FMCSA reasonable suspicion training requirements and help you stay compliant with the DOT and FMCSA.
-It was created in light of regulation 49 cfr part 382, which comprises the FMCSA regulations for DOT drug and alcohol testing programs.
+It covers the regulations in 49 cfr part 382, the FMCSA regulations for DOT drug and alcohol testing programs.

 Engaging and Interactive Training

 Our training makes use of interactivity and various knowledge checks to keep your supervisors on their toes.
 The end result is well-informed and educated supervisors, which means a safer workplace and surrounding community.